 The liquid embodiment of summer is happening right here!

-This strawberry mixed drink is sweet, tart, herbaceous, fruit forward and packed with fresh flavors!
-With prominent notes of juicy strawberries and aromatic basil; an effervescent touch of soda, a splash of boozy vodka, plus a sweet sugar-coated rim, this cocktail is a smooth sipper!
+This strawberry mixed drink is sweet, tart, herbaceous, fruit forward and bursting with fresh flavors!
+With prominent notes of juicy strawberries and aromatic basil; an effervescent touch of soda, a splash of boozy vodka, plus a sweet sugar-coated rim, this cocktail is a seriously smooth sipper!
 It’s incredibly refreshing and perfect for relaxing or serving at summer soirées, pool parties, picnics and barbecues!

 What is a strawberry cocktail?